BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Bright Angel Lodge, El Tovar, Thunderbird Lodge, Kachina Lodge, and Maswik Lodge are available to book 13 months in advance.

 These lodges, especially El Tovar Hotel, book up that early.
 If you are a planner, mark your calendar and make those reservations when they open.
-If the place you are wanting to stay is already booked up, check for cancellations.
+If the place you want to stay is already booked up, check for cancellations.
 They occur fairly often and you might just have luck on your side.

 Yavapai Lodge is a bit more forgiving for last-minute travelers.
 They recommend booking 3-4 months in advance but they often have openings the week before or even the day of, depending on the time of year it is.